 The output devices are MJL4281A (NPN) and MJL4302A (PNP), and feature high bandwidth, excellent SOA (safe operating area), high linearity and high gain.
 Driver transistors are MJE15034 (NPN) and MJE15035 (PNP).
 All devices are rated at 350V, with the power transistors having a 230W dissipation and the drivers are 50W.

-The basis for this amplifier was originally published as Project 03, and although the base design is almost 30 years old, as an amplifier it remains "state of the art" - this is an extremely good amplifier.
+The basis for this amplifier was originally published as Project 03, and although the base design is almost 30 years old, as an amplifier it remains 'state of the art' - this is an extremely good amplifier.
 It is simple to build, uses commonly available parts and is stable and reliable.
 The design featured is a full update on the original project, and although it has many similarities, is really a new design.

 This new amp (like the original) is based on an amp I originally designed many years ago, of which hundreds were built.
 Most were operated as small PA or instrument amps, but many also found their way into home hi-fi systems.
 The amp is perfectly capable of driving 4 Ohms, provided the supply voltage is maintained at no more than ±35V.

 This amplifier, although very simple, is capable of superb performance.
-This is not an amp to be under estimated, as the sonics are very good indeed, and this is due (in part, at least) to the inherent simplicity of the design.
+This is not an amp to be under estimated, as the sound is very good indeed, and this is due (in part, at least) to the inherent simplicity of the design.
 The amp is exceptionally quiet, and is reasonably tolerant of difficult loads.
 It is an ideal amplifier for biamped systems, and may be operated in bridge mode (BTL) if you use the recommended output transistors (which have the necessary power ratings).

-The design has had the benefit of many, many years of consistent use, and this version is the best of all - the refinements ensure minimum "switch on" or "switch off" noise, and the availability of really good output devices has improved on a known and very stable design.
+The design has had the benefit of many, many years of consistent use, and this version is the best of all - the refinements ensure minimum 'switch-on' or 'switch-off' noise, and the availability of really good output devices has improved on a known and very stable design.

 Note that like the original, there is (still) no output short circuit protection, so if speaker leads are shorted while the amp is working with a signal, there is a very real risk of the transistors being destroyed.
 I suggest and recommend the use of Speakon connectors both at the amplifier and speaker ends.
 The specifications are very similar to those of the original project, but the use of a current sink in the differential pair input stage means that there is virtually no thump at turn on or off.

 I have also added the ability to adjust the quiescent current, and with the transistors specified the amp will provide 100W into 8 ohms, at a maximum supply voltage of ±42V.
 This supply is easily obtained from a 30-0-30V transformer.
 Consider that increasing the supply voltage from 35V to 42V represents an output power increase of only about 1.6dB, but the potential for output transistor damage is almost doubled.
 IMO, it's just not worth it.

 For use into 4 ohms (including bridging into 8 ohm loads), do not exceed ±35V (from a 25-0-25V transformer).
 Most applications will be satisfied with the lower voltage, and the reliability of the amp is assured with almost any load.
 In bridge mode, this amp will happily produce 200W into 8 ohms, and will do so reliably even for continuous high power levels.
 Never attempt to operate the amp in bridge mode into 4 ohms, as this represents an equivalent load to each amp of 2 ohms.
 The amp was not designed to handle this, and will fail. ±42V is the absolute maximum voltage, and should only be used where 4 ohm loads will never be applied.